leoAshu/phishing-url-detection/README.md

 # Financial Sentiment Analysis

-The project addresses the problem of analysing a financial declaration and classifying it as a positive or a negative statement.
+Machine Learning project to analyse and classify a financial declaration as a positive or a negative statement.
+This is a binary classification task related to the domain of NLP.

 **Members:**
 1. Ashutosh Ojha